 Enlighten Your Team Of Organizational Goals

-Keep it in mind that the goals that you define for your team should be aligned with the organizational goals.
-Educate and enlighten your team of the organizational goals and how they can contribute to it.
+Keep in mind that the goals that you define for your team should be aligned with the organizational goals.
+Educate and enlighten your team about the organizational goals and how they can contribute to them.
 Keep the goals SMART.
 (Know more about SMART goals here).

 Now that your team knows how their individual performance can contribute to the organizational success and that their individual goals are defined, it is easier for you to keep track of their performance and evaluate it without any bias.